shockz-offsec/shockz-offsec/README.md

 - Always researching new technologies that I find interesting
 - I'm looking to collaborate on any project.
+- My personal website is available at jmlgomez73.github.io
 - Currently working on OSCP.
 - Certificates: eJPT